All Episodes

 As far as I'm concerned, so they go after white men.

-Now she's gonna go after white women.
+Now she's going to go after white women.

-I'm sorry, but we're supposed to be in the age of empowerment, and we're supposed to be, you know, women can do anything, and we can be anything, and don't put limits on us.
+I'm sorry, but we're supposed to be in the age of empowerment and we're supposed to be, you know, women can do anything and we can be anything and don't put limits on us.

 And then she's telling us that there's an entire generation of us and there's an entire millions of us that are voting because our husbands tell us how to vote.